shinich39/comfyui-mtga/README.md

 ## Usage

+- Undo, Redo: Ctrl+Z, Ctrl+Shift+Z
-- Ctrl+/: Commentify
+- Comment: Ctrl+/
-- Tab, Shift+Tab: Indentify
+- Indent: Tab, Shift+Tab
+- AutoComplete: ...
+- AutoPair: All brackets with commas
-- {, (: Auto-Close brackets
+- AutoIndent: Press Enter inside of brackets
-- Ctrl+Enter, Ctrl+Shift+Enter: Line break
+- LineBreak: Ctrl+Enter, Ctrl+Shift+Enter
-- Ctrl+Shift+K: Remove current line
+- LineCopy: Ctrl+C with cursor on a character
+- LineCut: Ctrl+X with cursor on a character
+- LineRemove: Ctrl+Shift+K

-- Start with "@": Artists
+- Search artists: Start with "@"
-- Start with "#": Characters
+- Search characters: Start with "#"
-- Start with any characters: All tags
+- Search all tags: Start with any characters

 ## References